Akshay5216523/7515QCA-Assessment1/replicationproject/replication.md

 ![Image](https://pxt.azureedge.net/blob/a9d374a286c0f544dee4d366cbb31409806fdd1f/static/courses/csintro/arrays/microbit-guitar.png)

-This project is related to mine as it is an example of a project that uses the micro:bit accelerometer to play different tones when the guitar is held and tilted while playing.
+This project is related to mine as it is also an example of a project that uses the micro:bit to play different tones when the guitar is held differently and tilted while playing.
 Although I would be using a different form of input the concept is similar wherein the the pitch and tone of the sounds are modulated based on the input from the user.
 The array of notes can be played when an input occurs, such as one of the buttons being pressed, or if one or more of the pins is activated.

 ### Related project 2 ###